API¶

 flask_security.auth_required()

-for details about freshness checking.New in version 3.4.0.
+for details about freshness checking.Added in version 3.4.0.

 - render_json(cb)¶